-An extremely fast Python linter, written in Rust.
+An extremely fast Python linter and code formatter, written in Rust.

 Linting the CPython codebase from scratch.